CelestialBrain/sms-scheduler/doc/FLUTTERFLOW_SEMAPHORE_GUIDE.md

 ## Overview

 The SMS Scheduler package now includes native support for **Semaphore SMS API**, a Philippine-based SMS service provider with affordable rates and reliable delivery.
-The API key is securely stored in the package code, so you don't need to manage it separately.
+You can keep the Semaphore API key out of source control by passing it into the scheduler at runtime (for example, from a secure text field or app setting in FlutterFlow).

 ## Prerequisites